gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-geometry-lathe.md

 You can drag the slider to adjust `t` and you can also move points `P1`, `P2`, `P3`, and `P4`.

-We do the same for the resuling points.
+We do the same for the resulting points.
 Compute `t` points between `Q1 Q2` and `Q2 Q3`.

 {{{diagram url="resources/bezier-curve-diagram.html?maxDepth=2" }}}